Spagettileg/now-tour/README.md

 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.

 ### Colour Palette
 Colours used in this project were sourced from [visme.co](https://visme.co/blog/website-color-schemes/).
-Essentially, the colours are seeking to capture key attributes of Papa's Tops Pizza through fresh, appetising, full flavour and wholesome
+Essentially, the colours are seeking to capture key attributes of travel through new horizons, fun, energy and relaxation.

 Colour             | Hex Code
 -------------------|----------